-In the three hours before you give blood, we suggest you eat something salty or savoury, and drink three glasses of water.
+In the three hours before you give blood, eat something salty or savoury, and drink three glasses of water.

-If you have any questions about your health, travel or lifestyle (or you need to cancel or rearrange your appointment), give the Donor Advice Team a quick ring on 0345 90 90 999
+If you have any questions about your health, travel or lifestyle (or need to cancel or rearrange your appointment), give the donor advice line a quick ring on 0345 90 90 999

 Whether it’s your first time or your fortieth, you’ll get a warm welcome.

 We’ll take your name and address and take your donor health check form, or give you one to fill out.

 The health check form goes through your medical, lifestyle and travel history.
 It's completely confidential and designed to protect you and the person who receives your blood.

 We’ll give you 500ml of water to drink.
 This might seem a lot, but we know it will make you less likely to feel faint.

 A staff member will go over your health check form and make sure you're eligible to donate.

 If you're a new donor or haven't given for a while, one of our nurses will take you aside for a private chat.
 This also gives you the chance to ask questions.

 There are more than 200 rules affecting whether a person is eligible to give blood, and different rules affect eligibility for different lengths of time.
 If we're not able to take your blood at this time, we'll explain why.